 Fiji Roads Authority is the organisation responsible for planning, developing and maintaining Fiji’s $11billion road infrastructure.
 The infrastructure primarily consists of approximately 7600km of road, 1200 bridges, 9000+ streetlights and 47 jetties

+FRA operates as a body corporate governed under the leadership of a board.
 FRA manages the roading assets primarily through out-sourced contracts with the private sector.
 The exception to this is certain maintenance work carried out by Municipal Councils and the management of roads on the Outer Islands which are administered by the Ministry of Rural and Maritime Development under a MoU with FRA.
-The key areas of activity and the contractor undertaking each are listed below.

 Better transport infrastructure is essential for Fiji’s development

 The success of Fiji’s development is dependent on infrastructure that is reliable enough to encourage people and businesses to invest in the future.
 Reliability means that the service being delivered by the infrastructure is consistently available without interruption.
 Infrastructure standards are largely driven by the need for reliability.